IS RACIAL ABUSE ILLEGAL IN NEW ZEALAND?

 - The provision of land, housing and accommodation

-Racial disharmony (or what is otherwise known as New Zealand’s civil hate speech provision) is another form of discrimination under the Human Rights Act.
-This type of discrimination is directed against a group of persons, rather than an individual.
+Racial disharmony (also known as New Zealand’s civil hate speech provision) is another form of discrimination under the Human Rights Act.
+This type of racial discrimination is directed against a group of persons, rather than an individual.
 Section 61 makes it unlawful for any person to publish or distribute written matter or use words in public which are threatening, abusive, or insulting and likely to excite hostility against or bring into contempt any group of persons on the ground of the colour, race, or ethnic or national origins.

-If you feel you have been discriminated against on the basis of your colour, race, or ethnic or national origins you can contact the Human Rights Commission about laying a complaint.
+If you feel you have been discriminated against on the basis of your colour, race, or ethnic or national origins you can contact the Human Rights Commission.

 The Human Rights Act also provides for a criminal remedy for inciting racial disharmony.
-This section largely repeats the same test as for section 61, except that an accused must have “intended” that his or her conduct would have the effect of inciting hostility or ill-will towards a specified group or bringing that group into contempt or ridicule.
 The crime carries a conviction of imprisonment for a term not exceeding three months or to a fine not exceeding $7,000.

 - Text ‘Netsafe’ to 4282